 Celio González achieved one of the greatest successes of his career with this typical “victrola bolero” or “bolerón”, as Leonardo Acosta liked to describe these specimens of the genre with tremendous lyrics: “An aimless gale that you take away so many things from this world … ”.
 Then from Mexico he sang it in the 60's Javier Solís with ranchero clean and jerk and a few years later Héctor Téllez remembered him on a 45-revolution record that played the latest coin-operated automatic victrolas.

-Pura Ortiz dedicated to Saumell in 1975 his only album (Areito 3694) that does not include El huracán; also absent from the long ten-inch length by Paquito Godino, released in 1956 with the first recordings of works by Saumell and Cervantes (Panart 4000).
-Both phonograms, on the other hand, contain the contradanza Cataclismo (or The cataclysm), who knows if it is dedicated to some forgotten meteorological phenomenon from the time of Don Manuel.
+Pura Ortiz dedicated to Saumell in 1975 her only album (Areito 3694) that does not include The hurricane; Also absent from the ten-inch long-play by Paquito Godino, released in 1956 with the first recordings of works by Saumell and Cervantes (Panart 4000).
+Both phonograms, on the other hand, contain the contradanza Cataclysm (either the cataclysm), who knows if dedicated to some forgotten meteorological phenomenon of the time of Don Manuel.

-A playlist of Cuban music assorted with plots of cyclones, hurricanes and storms in general could be stretched to reach, for example, Adalberto Álvarez and his Agua que falls del cielo, from the times of Son 14 with Tiburon Morales, revisited by Omara Portuondo in 1987 in his album with Adalberto y su Son (Areito 4071), and Chachao López in his Lluvia, viento y caña, contained in Master Sessions Vol. I (Crescent Moon EK 64320) of 1994, and Huracanes, by the Matancero troubadour Tony Ávila, belonging to his phonogram Credenciales, from 2012.
+A playlist of Cuban music assorted with plots of cyclones, hurricanes and storms in general could stretch to reach, for example, Adalberto Álvarez and his Agua que cae del cielo, from the times of Son 14 with Tiburón Morales, revisited by Omara Portuondo in 1987 on her album with Adalberto y su Son (Areito 4071), and to Chachao López on his Rain, wind and cane, contained in Master Sessions Vol. I (Crescent Moon EK 64320) from 1994, already hurricanes, of Matanzas troubadour Tony Ávila, belonging to his phonogram Credentials, from 2012.

 To conclude, as a nice television meteorologist, Mr. Lima, used to say goodbye to his daily report, I would like to share this wish, very appropriate for the season: "May the good weather be with you."